galaxyproteomics/gcc2017/index.md

 **Workshop goals:**

-_1. Introduce the Galaxy framework as a solution for data analysis across ‘omics’ domains._
+_1. Introduce the Galaxy framework as a solution for data analysis across proteomic domains._

 _2. Provide hands-on experience to attendees in using Galaxy._